fidelity/kraan/README.md

 build a "general purpose" k8s platform which might have a "common" and "security" layers which packages all the common tooling, applications inside that cluster might need as well as organization specific bits (e.g org specific security addons etc).
-You can also say that the "common-layer" *depends-on* "security-layer" to be up first.
+You can also say that the "common-layer" *depends-on* "security-layer" to be deployed first.
 This "general purpose" k8s platform can then be *extended* by applying another "ml-layer" which can then be exposed as an ML platform to the development teams.
 The end result here is developers working on top of secure and custom-built platforms which adheres